lnkhamalah/medical-transportation-system-design/05-System-Architecture/aws-architecture-decisions.md

 - Managed backups and patching

 RDS is deployed in a private subnet inside a VPC.
-It has no public endpoint and accepts connections only from the Lambda security group.
+It has no public endpoint and accepts connections only from the RDS Proxy security group.

+Application compute connects to the database through Amazon RDS Proxy to:
+- Manage connection pooling for Lambda concurrency
+- Protect the database from connection exhaustion
+- Centralize credential handling
 Direct client-to-database access is not permitted.

 **DynamoDB was not selected because:**